 The organizers warrants (113,500 warrants) are exercisable for a period of ten years from the date of grant of November 29, 2013 and are transferrable in accordance with the warrant agreement.
 The initial directors' warrants (98,000 warrants) are exercisable for a period of ten years from the date of grant of November 29, 2013, are non-transferrable, except upon the holder's death, and are subject to a three year vesting schedule.
 Under a three-year vesting schedule, the holder of an initial director warrant may exercise his warrant for one third of the shares under the warrant after the first anniversary of the grant date, two-thirds of the shares after the second anniversary and, finally, all of the shares after the third anniversary.
 The initial directors' warrants will terminate within 30 days of the termination of the warrant holder's service as a director of the Bank.
-During 2015, the resignation of a Board Director resulted in the termination of 1,000 warrants.

 Both the organizers warrants and the initial directors warrants are subject to a forfeiture clause which the FDIC or the Pennsylvania Department of Banking and Securities may invoke if the Bank's capital falls below minimum requirements and which would require the warrant holders to exercise the warrants immediately, or forfeit all rights under the warrants.
 These shares may be issued from previously authorized but unissued shares of stock.
-During 2016, an organizer exercised 5,000 warrants at the price of \$10 per share.
+During 2016, an organizer exercised 5,000 warrants at the price of \$10 per share and during 2017, an initial director exercised 10,000 warrants at the price of \$10 per share.